KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 KeyboardKit uses ``KeyboardStyle`` types to style various views.
 For instance, a ``KeyboardStyle/InputCallout`` style can be used to style ``InputCallout`` views.

-In KeyboardKit, a ``KeyboardStyleProvider`` can be used to defines the styles, texts, icons etc. for different parts of the keyboard.
-It can adapt styles depending on ``KeyboardContext``, ``KeyboardAction`` etc., which gives you a lot of flexibility.

-KeyboardKit will by default create a ``StandardKeyboardStyleProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardStyleProvider``.
-You can replace it with a custom provider to customize how your keyboard looks.

 [KeyboardKit Pro][Pro] specific features, such as the convenient theme engine, are described at the end of this document.

-## Styles vs. themes
+## Terminology

-You may find yourself confused by the style and theme terminology.
+KeyboardKit uses different names for different parts of the styling engine.
 Let's clarify what they are and how they are meant to be used.

-* A ``KeyboardStyle`` type is a *static* style that can be applied to one or many different kind of views.
+* A ``KeyboardStyle`` type is a *static* style that can be applied to certain views.
-* A ``KeyboardStyleProvider`` is a *dynamic* style provider that can return styles (and more) for various parts of the keyboard.
+* A ``KeyboardStyleProvider`` is a *dynamic* style provider for condition-based styles.
-* The KeyboardKit Pro `KeyboardTheme` is a *static* style provider that can be used to define, reuse and share styles.
-It can be used with a `ThemeBasedKeyboardStyleProvider` to add a dynamic capabilities on top of the static theme.
-These utilities are only available in KeyboardKit Pro.
+* A `KeyboardTheme` (Pro) is a *static* style provider that can define, reuse and share styles.

 You can mix and match these different concepts as you see fit.